ghc/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: stack; chunk size

     Set the size of "stack chunks".
-When a thread's current stack overflows, a new stack chunk is created and added to the thread's stack, until the limit set by :rts-flag:`-K` is reached.
+When a thread's current stack overflows, a new stack chunk is created and added to the thread's stack, until the limit set by :rts-flag:`-K ⟨size⟩` is reached.

     The advantage of smaller stack chunks is that the garbage collector can avoid traversing stack chunks if they are known to be unmodified since the last collection, so reducing the chunk size means that the garbage collector can identify more stack as unmodified, and the GC overhead might be reduced.
 On the other hand, making stack chunks too small adds some overhead as there will be more overflow/underflow between chunks.
 The default setting of 32k appears to be a reasonable compromise in most cases.

 .. rts-flag:: -kb ⟨size⟩